-Rubric 14: Analyzing Students' Language Use and English Language Arts Learning How does the candidate analyze students' use of language to develop content understanding?
+Rubric 14: Analyzing Students' Language Use and Science Learning

+How does the candidate analyze students' use of language to develop content understanding?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate identifies student language use that is superficially related or unrelated to the language demands (function, vocabulary/symbols, and additional demands).
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate identifies student language use that is superficially related or unrelated to the language demands (function, vocabulary and/or symbols, and additional demands).
 OR Candidate's description or explanation of language use is not consistent with the evidence submitted.
-Candidate describes how students use only one language demand (vocabulary/symbols; function; grammatical structures; written, visual, or verbal communication).
-Candidate explains and provides evidence of students' use of • the language function AND • one or more additional language demands (vocabulary/symbols; grammatical structures; written, visual, or verbal communication).
-Candidate explains and provides evidence of students' use of • the language function, • vocabulary/symbols, AND • additional language demand(s) (grammatical structures; written, visual, or verbal communication) in ways that develop content understanding.
+Candidate describes how students use only one language demand (vocabulary and/or symbols; function; grammatical structures; written, visual, or verbal communication).
+Candidate explains and provides evidence of students' use of the language function AND one or more additional language demands (vocabulary and/or symbols; grammatical structures; written, visual, or verbal communication).
+Candidate explains and provides evidence of students' use of the language function, vocabulary and/or symbols, AND additional language demand(s) (grammatical structures; written, visual, or verbal communication) in ways that develop content understandings.
 Level 4 plus: Candidate explains and provides evidence of language use and content learning for students with varied needs.

-The Guiding Question addresses how the candidate explains students' use of the identified language demands and how that use demonstrates and develops understanding of the central focus and content and language understanding.
+The Guiding Question addresses how the candidate explains students' use of the identified language demands and how that use demonstrates and develops science understanding.